slashdoom/openvopt/README.md

 * http://jquery.com

 # Requires
-* php5 (mostly statndard but does need MySQL and LDAP modules).
+* php5 (mostly standard but does need MySQL and LDAP modules).
 * Web server such as Apache2 or NGINX.
 * MySQL/MariaDB.